Statistical properties of eigenvalues of Laplace-Beltrami operators: Abstract

 \section{Abstract}

 We study the eigenvalues of a Laplace-Beltrami operator defined on the set of the symmetric polynomials, where the eigenvalues are expressed in terms of partitions of integers.
-By assigning partitions with the restricted uniform measure, the restricted Jack measure, the uniform measure or the Plancherel measure, we prove that the global distribution of the eigenvalues is asymptotically a new distribution $\mu$, the Gamma distribution, the Gumbel distribution and the Tracy-Widom distribution, respectively.
+To study the behaviors of these eigenvalues, we assign partitions with the restricted uniform measure, the restricted Jack measure, the uniform measure or the Plancherel measure.
+We first obtain a new limit theorem on the restricted uniform measure.
+Then, by using it together with known results on other three measures, we prove that the global distribution of the eigenvalues is asymptotically a new distribution $\mu$, the Gamma distribution, the Gumbel distribution and the Tracy-Widom distribution, respectively.
+The Tracy-Widom distribution is obtained for a special case only due to a technical constraint.
 An explicit representation of $\mu$ is obtained by a function of independent random variables.
-We also derive an independent result on random partitions itself: a law of large numbers for the restricted uniform measure.
 Two open problems are also asked. \\\\

 \textbf{Keywords:\/} Laplace-Beltrami operator, eigenvalue, random partition, Plancherel measure, uniform measure, restricted Jack measure, restricted uniform measure, Tracy-Widom distribution, Gumbel distribution, Gamma distribution.